nikih94/swch-audio-classification/README.md

 ### Configuration File

 The application behavior is defined via a configuration file named `configuration.ini`.
 This file specifies the audio classification model and InfluxDB connection parameters.
-A template is given in the 'configuration_template.ini' file.
+A template is given in the `configuration_template.ini` file.

 #### `[classification]`